EPJ-coding/311581012-bdaf-lab4/README.md

 - **SafeFactory** :
     - Stores the address of the Safe Implementation in a storage.
     - `function updateImplementation(address newImp) external`
-        - The Safe implementation address can only be updated by the owner of the Factory contract.
+        - Set the Safe implementation address, which can only be updated by the owner of the Factory contract.
     - `function deploySafeProxy() external`
         - Deploys a proxy, points the proxy to the current Safe Implementation.
 Initializes the proxy so that the message sender is the owner of the new Safe.
     - `function deploySafe() external`
         - Deploys the original Safe contract.
-Note that you might need to modify the Safe contract so that the original caller of the `deploySafe` contract will be the owner of the deployed "Safe” contract.
+The caller of the `deploySafe` contract will be the owner of the deployed "Safe” contract.